 - SGST: It is the tax collected by the state government on an intra-state sale, i.e. sale happening within a state.

-- IGST: If goods or services are provided within two states, i.e., from one state to another, then IGST or Integrated Goods and Services Tax is applicable on the transaction.
+- IGST: If goods or service are provided within two states, i.e., from one state to another, then IGST or Integrated Goods and Service Tax is applicable on the transaction.